laminlabs/lamindb/README.md

 ## Features

+Free:

-- track data lineage across notebooks, pipelines & apps
+- track data lineage across notebooks, pipelines & apps (& integrate with workflow tools)
 - manage biological registries, ontologies & features
-- persist, load & stream data objects (`.parquet`, `.h5ad`, etc.)
+- persist, load & stream data objects with a single line of code
 - query for anything & everything
-- integrate with workflow tools & your entire infrastructure
-- define your own schemas (assays, instruments, etc.) and manage migrations
+- define & manage your own schemas (assays, instruments, etc.)
-- get started on your laptop & deploy in the cloud
+- manage data on your laptop, on your server or in your cloud infra
-- work with a single or a mesh of distributed LaminDB instances for different teams and purposes
+- use a mesh of distributed LaminDB instances for different teams and purposes
-- share instances through a hub akin to GitHub - e.g, [lamin.ai/sunnyosun](https://lamin.ai/sunnyosun)
+- share instances through a hub akin to GitHub

 If you want more, [reach out](https://lamin.ai/contact) for an enterprise plan to:

-- explore & share data, submit samples & track lineage with `laminapp` (deployable in your infrastructure)
+- explore & share data, submit samples & track lineage with LaminApp (deployable in your infra)
 - receive support & services for a BioTech data & analytics platform

 ## How does it work?